 A Year Ago This Guy Was A Janitor.
-Now He’s Coding For A Hot Startup | Fast Company
+Now He’s Coding For A Hot Startup

 “There are not a lot programs, period, that offer full student support” beyond the classroom, says Anna Wintroub, director of social innovation at AT&T, which provided funding for the Code Bridge pilot.
 “We are really excited about what the pilot has already yielded and the opportunities for scaling beyond the work that has happened thus far,” she adds.

 Back in his class at General Assembly, Pegues still has not figured out last night’s homework.
-“I’m trying to figure out what these errors are,” Pegues says, pointing at the screen.
+“I’m trying to figure out what these errors are,” he says, pointing at the screen.
 His assignment was to build the ability to comment on a blog post.
 He had already created a blog and the ability to create posts, but coding a commenting tool was proving difficult for him.

-Nevertheless, he believed he could do it.
+Nevertheless, he believes he can do it.
 “The instructors are cool and they deliver the information we need the way we need it.
-Everybody learns differently, but everybody helps each other out,” Pegues said.
+Everybody learns differently, but everybody helps each other out,” Pegues says.

 Throughout the classrooms, desks were littered with Macbooks and mason jars filled with water.
-At the front of the room was an instructor named “Tims” who’s mess of sandy hair gave him the look of a young Bill Gates.
+At the front of the room was an instructor named “Tims” whose mess of sandy hair gave him the look of a young Bill Gates.
 He was teaching a lesson on making associations in a database so they can be called up by the software the students are building.

-“I see people frowning at their screens,” Tims said, a little smirk curling from his lips.
-As Tims taught, Pegues peppered him with questions without raising a hand–and occasionally finished Tims’ sentences, mostly to himself as a way of letting the lessons sink into his brain.
+“I see people frowning at their screens,” Tims says, a little smirk curling from his lips.
+As Tims teaches, Pegues peppers him with questions without raising a hand–and occasionally finishes Tims’ sentences, mostly to himself as a way of letting the lessons sink into his brain.

-During breaks, Pegues was the first to seek out other classmates for help.
-He was also the first to offer it when new concepts weren’t catching on for others.
+During breaks, Pegues is the first to seek out other classmates for help.
+He is also the first to offer it when new concepts weren’t catching on for others.

-Amid chatter about the homework and their home lives, one student shook his head and commented on how sleepy he was.
-He doesn’t drink coffee, he said.
+Amid chatter about the homework and their home lives, one student shakes his head and comments on how sleepy he was.
+He doesn’t drink coffee, he says.
 “I do push-ups to wake up.”
-Next thing I knew, he was on the floor–and soon Pegues joined him, pumping out push ups for a rush of adrenaline.
+Next thing I knew, he was on the floor–and soon Pegues joined him, pumping out push-ups for a rush of adrenaline.
 “He’s like the coolest,” another student named Brian said to me, pointing at Pegues.

 The Code Bridge partnership came together after a chance meeting at the Clinton Global Initiative, which both General Assembly founder and CEO Jake Schwartz and Per Scholas CEO Plinio Ayala attended.
 Ayala (who is not related to Laura Ayala) was keen to hook his students into a job market that is seeing huge growth.
 For his part, Schwartz wanted General Assembly’s student base to more deeply resemble the beige and brown faces that bustle along New York City’s streets.